MylesGit/AllStackable/README.md

 [8].
 Why fork the original repository? (https://github.com/KrisCris/AllStackable)

-**The original auther seems to not be maintaining the original repository.
+**The original author seems to not be maintaining the original repository.
 The sole purpose of this fork is to implement some pull requests that have been sitting stale for a long time and fix various issues that I currently would like.
 I do not plan on this being a hard fork; Meaning, I will probably cease development when or if the orignal author comes back.**

 ## Notice: